Back

 Blog PostsTranslations for Confluence

-How to create a multilingual knowledge base for Jira Service Management
+How to set up a multilingual knowledge base for Jira Service Management

-Connecting Jira Service Management JSM (formerly Jira Service Desk) to a Confluence knowledge base has many advantages: If a user enters a search on the JSM portal or opens a new ticket and starts typing, articles from Confluence’s knowledge base will be presented.
+Connecting Jira Service Management (formerly Jira Service Desk) to a Confluence knowledge base has many advantages: If a user enters a search on the Jira Service Management (JSM) portal or opens a new ticket and starts typing, articles from Confluence’s knowledge base will be presented.
 This self-service approach can reduce the number of tickets created.
 Atlassian has written an excellent article on how to set up a knowledge base

 • You already have a knowledge base in Confluence.
 Its content is in English.

-* If this is not the case for you, we have an overview of all combinations in our app documentation.
+* If this is not the case for you, we have an overview of other combinations that may suit you when it comes to using Confluence for documentation and knowledge base in our app documentation.

 If you use both Confluence and Jira Service Management, you should absolutely make use of this powerful integration.
 However, there is one important question to keep in mind: Are your users searching for help in JSM in one language only?

-Short answer: Hell, no!
+Short answer: No!
 International companies know from experience that customers want to (and will) use Jira Service Management in multiple languages.
-Let’s say your data suggests that users are looking for content in English and German mainly.
+Let’s say your data suggests that users are looking for content in mainly English and German.
 And why shouldn’t they?
 Since most companies’ websites are available in more than one language, users are right to assume they can use their preferred language in a support portal as well.
-Only this will give them a seamless experience.
+It is all about providing a seamless user experience.

-Yes, you have the option to present Jira Service Management’s interface in English, German or other languages.
+Of course, you have the option to set up Jira Service Management’s interface in English, German or any other languages you prefer.
 But if your users start looking for help articles in German, what will happen?
-That depends on the structure of your knowledge base.
+That depends on the structure of your Confluence knowledge base.

 Workflow without Translations for Confluence

-If no German translation exists, there are two outcomes:
+If no German translation exists in your Atlassian Confluence knowledge base, there are two outcomes:

-• a) The user might not find any answers at all.
-They are bound to create a ticket or contact support by phone.
+• The user might not find any answers at all.
+They will eventually create a ticket or contact support by phone.

-If your knowledge base contains German translations as separate pages, what could happen is:
+If your Atlassian Confluence knowledge base contains German translations as separate pages, what could happen is:

-• a) The user will be presented with exactly that page suggestion.
+• The user will be presented with exactly that page suggestion.
 Well done!

-Wouldn’t it be great if only the language relevant for that user would be considered for search results?
-Well, using Translations for Confluence, this is possible!
+Wouldn’t it be great if only the relevant languages showed up in the Confluence help desk and knowledge base search results?
+Well, with Translations for Confluence, it is possible!

-The main difference to other solutions is that in our app, all translations of a page’s content are on one single page only.
+The main difference that sets Translations to Confluence apart from the others is that all translations are located on one single page only.
 Depending on the user’s profile settings, only the language relevant to them will be displayed when they access a page.
-You can use this logic to create a multilingual experience in Jira Service Management.
+You can use this to create a multilingual experience in Jira Service Management.

-How to create a multilingual knowledge base using Translations for Confluence
+How to set up a multilingual knowledge base using Translations for Confluence

 1. Translate existing knowledge base articles in Confluence.
-You may want to stick to two languages for the beginning.
+You may want to start with two languages.
 In our example, it’s English and German.
 You may also want to start with the most relevant knowledge base articles.

 2. Important: Translate the page titles as well.